WINDMILL USING PLASTIC BOTTLES!

 HERE’S THE STORY BEHIND WINDMILLS!

-There you have it the Windmill story goes as far back as the persians in 500 AD. for drying cloths and in the 14th century to help pump water from flooded fields.
+The Windmill story goes as far back as 500 AD in Persia, for drying clothes and in the 14th century to help pump water from flooded fields.

-They adapted over time and used to pump water to farm fields, crush grains to make flour and later on to generate electriciy.
+They adapted over time and used to pump water to farm fields, crush grains to make flour, and later on to generate electricity.

-They have served a great purpose over time and still do today, by powering electricity, all with one of earth elemnents, the wind!
+They have served a great purpose over time and still do today, by powering electricity, all with one of the earth’s elements, the wind!

-Let’s get back to our project on how to make a different type of a Windmill using plastic bottles, next project.
+Let’s get back to our project on how to make a different type of Windmill using plastic bottles.

 WHAT YOU NEED!